accordproject/vscode-extension/README.md

 ## For Template Authors

 If you want to use this plugin:
-1. Remove any existing versions of the Ergo extension and the Hyperledger Composer extension
+1. Download and install VSCode from https://code.visualstudio.com/download
-2. Download and install VSCode from https://code.visualstudio.com/download
+2. Remove any existing versions of the Ergo extension and the Hyperledger Composer extension
 3. From the extensions view in VSCode, search for "Accord Project", click the `Install` button to install it

-The extension is available from the Visual Studio Marketplace at https://marketplace.visualstudio.com/items?itemName=accordproject.accordproject-vscode-plugin
+The extension is available from the Visual Studio Marketplace at https://marketplace.visualstudio.com/items?itemName=accordproject.cicero-vscode-extension

 ## For Contributors